DelNov/T-Flows/readme.md

 Multiphase models include an algebraic volume of fluid (VOF) method and Lagrangian particle tracking model.
 Three-phase flows situations (two fluid phases with VOF and one solid phase as particles) are also supported.

-> **_NOTE:_** In T-Flows, Navier-Stokes equations are discretized in their incompressible form, meaning only that pressure and temperatures are _not_ linked through an equation of state.
-All physical properties in T-Flows can be variable, including the density.
+> **_Note:_** In T-Flows, the Navier-Stokes equations are discretized in their _incompressible_ form, meaning _only_ that pressure and temperatures are _not_ linked through an equation of state.
+All physical properties in T-Flows can be variable, but you should keep in mind that variable density does not mean compressibility.

 # Software requirements <a name="soft_req"></a>